 ACCPH is an independent, self-regulated UK professional body for qualified counsellors, coaches, psychotherapists and hypnotherapists.
 They serve people with nationally recognised qualifications from home study or distance learning students.
 Accepting members from all six modalities, including those ‘non-standard’ techniques such as Spiritual Coaching and Neuroscience amongst other approaches.

 At the end of this course, you'll receive an NCFE Customised Qualification and a learner unit summary, which lists the details of all of the units you have completed as part of your Advanced Counselling Diploma.
+This will be important if you have ambitions to work as a counsellor or CBT therapist.

 How is this course assessed or examined?